v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

       vineyard:
         # only for host path
         socket: /your/vineyard/socket/path
-      # you should set privileged to true if you want to mount /dev to the vineyard container
+      # you should set the securityContext.privileged to true
+      # if you want to mount /dev to the vineyard container
+      securityContext:
         privileged: true
       volumes:
       - name: dev-volumes
         hostPath: